 The Health Sciences Center functions as a primary and tertiary health care center for the state.
 Referrals to the center are local, statewide, national, and international.
 Learn more about the OU Health Sciences Center and OU Medicine.

 Oklahoma City, the crossroads of the Southwest, is a progressive growing metropolis.
-A great place to live or visit, Oklahoma City and its surrounding suburbs are home to 12 colleges and universities, many major corporate and industrial concerns, quality complex, one of the nation's top zoos, the National Cowboy Hall of Fame, and Western Heritage Center.
+A great place to live or visit, Oklahoma City and its surrounding suburbs are home to 12 colleges and universities, many major corporate and industrial companies, quality complex, one of the nation's top zoos, the National Cowboy Hall of Fame, and Western Heritage Center.

 Dozens of educational and cultural points of interest boast the city's heritage and promote the future.
 Great entertainment and recreational opportunities are available, including world class wind surfing and the recently built Remington Park horse racing track.
 Oklahoma City retains a quality of life often missing in other major metropolitan areas.
 Residents and visitors can enjoy cultural, educational and artistic offerings in a peaceful, Southwestern atmosphere.